Chapter 1: A Low Standing Some-None

 “Yes.
 Qai Jyevodirr.
 I shall remember your name.”

-The success made Jyevodirr so happy, he would have cheered had he been anywhere else.
+This success made Jyevodirr so happy, he would have cheered had he been anywhere else.
 This was one matter beautifully concluded!
-He wondered if he could push his luck.
+Could he now push his luck?

 What a petty, sweaty, smelly goat this Rraos Arroxath was!